cytosm/cytosm/common/README.md

 }
   ```
 ####Graph Metadata
-The GraphMetaData is an optional field for custom graph-wide mapping options that may be added in the future.
+The GraphMetaData contains information describing the data stored in the backend system.
+The field <strong>backendSystem</strong> defines which type of system the abstraction level gTop is going to be mapped to.
+Currently only <strong>Relational</strong> backends are supported, but more may be added in the future.

 ####Implementation Node
 The mapping of every node is done in the <strong>Implementation Node</strong> attribute.
 For a bit more information let's use the example below: